nnh242/100-days-of-code/log.md

 **Today's Progress**: - drew more triangles, fixed task form for React App, finding more interview questions online to fork, now it closes by itself after submitting, I want to make the logo more useful but not sure how to at the moment... will research some use case, usually logo redirects to homepage.

-**Thoughts**: I want to be able to have intense development while I am still in the coding bootcamp churning out mini projects and projects in days or weeks span...
+**Thoughts**: I want to be able to have intense development while I am still in the coding boot-camp churning out mini projects and projects in days or weeks span...

 **Link to Work**:
 1. [Triangle Dream](https://nnh242.github.io/a-triangle-dream/)